 Our SS&C Intralinks Deal Flow Predictor for Q1 2020 discusses this in greater detail, and I encourage you to peruse our quarterly publication which provides a six-month forecast of global and regional mergers and acquisitions (M&A) announcements, as well as actionable market intelligence.

 Over the coming months, Intralinks will be launching several new products to better serve clients with new offerings and innovations.
 These solutions will provide enhanced insight into the buy-side and how the market conducts due diligence, better streamline fundraising and fund reporting processes, and ultimately, help you work more efficiently and securely.
 Our product team has worked tirelessly on this for quite some time now, and we’re excited to be launching these soon.

 Here’s to the new year, and I wish all who celebrate a very happy Lunar New Year.
 May the Year of the Rat be most successful and prosperous for you!

-Vincent is the regional director of Southeast Asia, leading a team that services Singapore, Indonesia, Thailand, Vietnam and other countries in the region.
-He brings a strong record of growth in 20+ years of experience in sales leadership and 10+ years in the virtual data room industry.
+Vincent is the vice president of sales in Southeast Asia, leading a team that services Singapore, Indonesia, Thailand, Vietnam and other countries in the region.
+He has a strong record of growth in 20+ years of experience in sales leadership and 10+ years in the virtual data room industry.